How much do states spend on prisoners?

 Pay for correctional officers tends to track overall wages in a particular state.
 High-wage states like California, New Jersey, and Massachusetts pay officers double the salaries of officers in lower-wage states like Mississippi, Missouri, and Kentucky.

-Read more about crime and justice in the US and get data like this straight to your inbox with the USAFacts weekly newsletter.
+Read more about crime rates in the US and get data like this straight to your inbox with the USAFacts weekly newsletter.

 Prisoners in 2022